- Get Started

 To build an LRS, you first have to decide if the LRS will be a component of an LMS or a standalone, enterprise LRS.
 If you decide to build your LRS as part of an LMS, there’s a guide that handles how Tin Can content should be imported, launched and how to deal with private access to content.
-That LMS/LRS guide lives alongside the Tin Can specification and is agreed upon by the community as the best practice for implementing an LRS in an LMS, you can find it here.
+Read more about launching Tin Can experiences here.

 Statements range in size.
 Today we often see fairly small statements, but there is potential for very large statements.
 Adding attachments in 1.0 increases the likelihood of seeing larger statements regularly.
 An LRS needs to determine how large is too large for a statement, this needs to be carefully decided so it doesn’t limit common use cases for the users.
 The LRS needs to effectively balance storing and working with large statements while efficiently handling smaller statements.

 An example for using this API could be a person editing an image as part of a learning activity, that image could be saved (as an image) in the LRS with the state API.
 The different states of the image could be pulled back by the application at the end to put together a collection that shows the changes in the work over time.

 For team simulations, an activity could store its state under its own profile instead of with the State API.
 The state API is specific to Agent, the Activity API is not agent specific.
 Screenshots or pictures of real life training could be stored with this API.
 It’s a way to store documents that represent people showing their work with the activity.

 Another example, in our Tetris prototype you will see a call to store high scores across the users in the LRS as a document for the activity with the Activity API.
 This populates a leaderboard much more quickly than by deriving high scores across all of the statements for the Tetris activity each time the user requests to see the leaderboard.